March to October 2022

 7.15 for 7.30

-A Stroll round Smethwick – This year we are going to explore the newly-restored West Smethwick Park and the memorials it contains and view the outcome of our initiative to commemorate the Queen’s Platinum Jubilee: the planting of seven oak trees!
+A Stroll round Smethwick – This year we are going to explore the newly-restored West Smethwick Park and the memorials it contains and view the progress with our initiative to commemorate the Queen’s Platinum Jubilee: the planting of seven oak trees!
 Among the people we shall be encountering as we go are a young RAF wartime pilot, a Victorian engineer and philanthropist, a chief of Smethwick Fire Brigade and a famous Australian novelist.

 7 for 7.30 pm

 “The House where the Weather Was Made” – A virtual tour of Highbury, Joseph Chamberlain’s house in Moseley David & Pam Humphries will tell us about Chamberlain’s influence upon late Victorian Birmingham, which included becoming the Mayor of Birmingham and later its M.P.
 He also set up a new municipal gas company, spearheaded slum clearance, created the Birmingham Corporation Water Department and helped to found the University of Birmingham.
 (This meeting is our annual fund-raising event to support the charity voted for by you, our members).

 “Clean & Decent – A History of Personal Hygiene” – The basic bathroom facilities we all take so much for granted today were certainly not always the case.
 Nigel Metcalfe explains the history of cleanliness (or lack of it!) from the Ancient Greeks to the introduction of the flushing toilet and the importance of a clean, safe water supply and sewage disposal.

 “Remember, Remember: The Gunpowder Plot of 1605 was the first large-scale attempt by religious fanatics to visit terror on the populace and topple the establishment.
 It ended in a shoot-out only a few miles from here, and this talk looks at the Midland men behind it and how their failure became an event we still celebrate today.